 Save the file and upload it to Jamf.

-You can then create a smart group to distribute the modified profile instead of the old one to new machines from a set date.
+You can then create a smart group to distribute the modified profile instead of the old one to new machines from a set date, or simply delete the old profile and scope the new one to the same computers.
+Deleting the profile and deploying the new one to the same computers is safe and works, but please test it well before mass deployment in case the profile has any issues.
 It also makes sense to contact Jamf before deploying such modifications, to make sure the modification in question will not pose problems.